IRR Southern Line: Service and recent progress

 There is one train service per day, taking 8–12 hours, in each direction.
 The Baghdad to Basra train starts at Baghdad Central Station at 8 pm and arrives at Basra Al Maqal Railway Station at 4:30 am.
 In reverse, the Basra to Baghdad train starts at 7 pm and arrives in Baghdad at 6:15 am.

 There are four categories of tickets on the line.
 A two-berth sleeper accommodation costs 37,000 IQD (28 USD) and a four-berth sleeper ticket costs 31,000 IQD (24 USD).
 Second-class seating tickets each cost 10,000 IQD (8 USD) and first-class options cost 15,000 IQD (11 USD).

 Tea, kebabs or other snacks can be purchased in the dining car.

 In 2014, IRR received the first of an order of 10 new trains from CRRC Qingdao Sifang.
 The trainsets consist of two diesel-powered locomotives and eight steel-bodied trailers and are specifically built to resist the high temperatures and wind-blown dust of Iraq's desert environment.

 Also, there are currently renovation efforts, such as to fully double track the railway, construct new bridges, embankments and culverts and all of the engineering was done in-house by the IRR.

 Trivia

-In an incident in 1917, local tribesmen stole a temporary halt for firewood use, which was later humourously picked up by magazines, as the material of the station "was too valuable to be left unattended in the cold Mesopotamian winter evenings".
+In an incident in 1917, local tribesmen stole a temporary halt for firewood use, which was later humorously picked up by magazines, as the material of the station "was too valuable to be left unattended in the cold Mesopotamian winter evenings".
 Later, the halt was abandoned.

 Also a common occurrence on the railway is boys throwing stones at the train, often damaging windows in the 'game'.